On Bisimulations for Description Logics: Preliminaries

-Our languages use a finite set $\CN$ of {\em concept names} (atomic concepts), a finite set $\RN$ of {\em role names} (atomic roles), and a finite set $\IN$ of {\em individual names}.
+Our languages use a countable set $\CN$ of {\em concept names} (atomic concepts) , a countable set $\RN$ of {\em role names} (atomic roles) , and a countable set $\IN$ of {\em individual names} .
 Let $\Sigma = \CN \cup \RN \cup \IN$.
-We denote concept names by letters like $A$ and $B$, denote role names by letters like $r$ and $s$, and denote individual names by letters like $a$ and $b$.
+We denote concept names by letters like $A$ and $B$, denote role names by letters like $r$ and $s$, and denote individual names by letters like $a$ and~$b$.

-We consider some (additional) {\em DL-features} denoted by $I$ ({\em inverse}), $O$ ({\em nominal}), $Q$ ({\em quantified number restriction}), $U$ ({\em universal role}), $\Self$.
+We consider some (additional) {\em DL-features} {feature|see{DL-feature}} denoted by $I$ ({\em inverse}) {I@$I$|see{inverse}}, $O$ ({\em nominal}) {O@$O$|see{nominal}}, $Q$ ({\em qualified number restriction}) {Q@$Q$|see{qualified number restriction}} , $U$ ({\em universal role}) {U@$U$|see{universal role}}, $\Self$ .
 A {\em set of DL-features} is a set consisting of some or zero of these names.
-We sometimes abbreviate sets of DL-features, writing e.g., $OIQ$ instead of $\{O,I,Q\}$.
+We sometimes abbreviate sets of DL-features, writing e.g., $IOQ$ instead of $\{I,O,Q\}$.